szpaku80/Libre2-patched-App/README.md

 ---

-# Original Anleitung in englisch #
+# Original Anleitung in Englisch #

 # How to patch the Librelink app to provide xDrip with Value received by bluetooth directly from sensor